mfaani/mfaani/content/posts/interviewing/dynamic-programming/how-many-envelopes-can-you-fit-into-another/index.md

 ### Why LIS works?
 However if you sorted (items by same height) in descending order, and used an LIS approach then it be just an algorithmic approach because with LIS you know that:
 - you may pick one only from z,y,x since it's already sorted in reverse.
 If it was sorted in ascending order then all of them would have been picked.
-- You may end up not picking any if none of z,y,x satisfy the requirement of being 'bigger than 4 & smaller than 8'.
+- You may end up not picking any if none of z,y,x satisfy the requirement of being 'bigger than 4 & smaller than 8' or if just picking an envelope with a width of 6 deters you from finding optimal solution.

-So if we sorted the ones with same width in descending like below and did and LIS on all the heights then
+So if we sorted the ones with same width in descending like below and did and LIS on all the heights then we'd end up in this order:

 ```
 [5,4],[6,9],[6,8],[6,7],[7,8]